What is Liposuction Surgery?

-Liposuction is also known as lipo-sculpting or lipo-contouring.
-Liposuction is the most commonly performed cosmetic operation in America.
+Liposuction, also known as lipo-sculpting or lipo-contouring, is the most commonly performed cosmetic operation in America.
 Liposuction removes excess and unwanted fat from defined areas.
 The areas commonly treated are the neck, stomach, legs, love handles and thighs.

 Dr. Saunders believes the best results are obtained with liposculpturing for his cosmetic surgery patients.
 This involves tumescent liposuction where medicated fluid is injected into the areas having plastic surgery and liposuction.